navikt/formio-enterprise-deployment/README.md

 # Formio enterprise deployment
 Deployment of the formio enterprise server to gcp.

+> [!NOTE]
+> The formio enterprise server is no longer in use in Nav, and this repository is archived.

 ## Docker image
 The official formio/formio-enterprise image requires the NET_BIND_SERVICE capability to be available, but [NAIS](https://doc.nais.io/) does not allow this, so we have a custom Dockerfile in this repository which is used to